Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 This two-layer approach separates desired pod count from hardware supply.
 Ready pods may scale quickly if spare GPU capacity exists; new nodes and model loading can take far longer.
 The useful warm buffer is a measured tradeoff between idle GPU cost and the latency damage of a cold burst.

 In a real Kubernetes deployment, KEDA and HPA compute the desired replica count for you.
-The following Python snippet is just a mental model for the control logic.
+This Python snippet is a mental model for the control logic.
 It takes the current metrics and replica count as inputs, then returns the next target replica count.
 The thresholds are illustrative only:

 1import time